 4. Continuously check in on your operating expenses

-Checking the heartbeat of your business operations is crucial to understanding how much you can put aside and deposit into your business emergency fund.
+Checking the heartbeat of your business operations is crucial to understanding how much you can put aside and deposit into your emergency fund.
 Maybe you’ve run out of inventory and needed to stock up extra this month.
-It’s likely that you’ll have less to deposit into your business emergency fund.
+It’s likely that you’ll have less to deposit into your emergency fund.
 Make sure you’re constantly looking into your operating expenses so that you can make the smartest decisions about how much to save each month so that you don’t end up putting yourself in the red.